JustAnotherHeroRiding/tee-tree/Notes and Reqs.md

 - Create a new User card only for the search inputs #DONE
 - Write the inputChange listener function to see if the user is typing a query #DONE
 - When typing a query, it should show possible trends or users #DONE
-- Let us concatenate both ref arrays into one for the possible results
+- Let us concatenate both ref arrays into one for the possible results #DONE
+- The suggested results div is too small on phones

 ## Messaging
 - Separate page where users can message each other

 ## Recommended Users to follow
 - Display users that the current user is not following on the right below the trends
+- It should be limited to 3
+- Clicking on Show more should open a page with all users that the current user is not following
+- The user id will be passed in the url

 ## Mentioning users
 - If the word starts with an @ and is part of the list of users then then it should be blue #DONE